voxeet/comms-sdk-dotnet/Readme.md

 #### NuGet

-If you want to use NuGet and Dotnet, use the following command:
+If you want to use NuGet, use the following command:

 ```shell
 dotnet add package DolbyIO.Comms.Sdk